Is Reinforcement Learning (Not) for Natural Language Processing: Benchmarks, Baselines, and Building Blocks for Natural Language Policy Optimization: Experimental Details

 \subsubsection{Setup}

-IWSLT-17~\citep{cettolo-etal-2017-overview} contains transcriptions of TED talks in many languages.
-We pick two languages, English and German, and frame this task similarly to other machine translation tasks---requiring the models to translate from English to German.
+WMT-16 We pick two languages, English and German, and frame this task similarly to other machine translation tasks---requiring the models to translate from English to German.
 We train models on 4 rewards: SacreBLEU, chRF, TER, and BertScore.